Skip To Main Content

 773-508-2582

-Five-time Atlantic 10 Cross Country Coach of the Year, Gavin Kennedy will begin his fifth season at the helm of Loyola Chicago’s cross country and track & field teams in 2025-26.
-A 17-year coaching veteran, Kennedy spent eight seasons as an assistant coach at Wisconsin prior to his arrival in Rogers Park.
+Seven-time Atlantic 10 Cross Country Coach of the Year Gavin Kennedy enters his sixth season as head coach of Loyola Chicago's cross country and track & field programs in 2026-27.
+An 18-year coaching veteran, Kennedy spent eight seasons as an assistant coach at Wisconsin prior to arriving in Rogers Park.

 "Gavin is a proven winner and has experienced success at each of his stops during his career, recruiting and developing numerous conference and NCAA champions, as well as All-Americans," Loyola Director of Athletics Steve Watson said upon Kennedy's hiring in 2021.
 "We are confident he will continue to build on Loyola's storied history in the sports of cross country and track & field."